 The Remington F8 WETech is priced well under $100 proving that the best electric razors don't always have to cost an arm and a leg.
 This is a great value razor when you consider that it's a more than able grooming gadget with decent battery life, plus a ream of features.

-In contrast, the most expensive razor in our lineup, the Braun Series 7 790cc-4, has an MSRP of $229.99.
-While the Braun Series 7 outperformed the Remington F8 in our testing, the functional differences between the two are not as substantial as their price difference.
+In comparison, the Braun Series 7 790cc-4 has an MSRP of $229.99.
+And while the Braun Series 7 outperforms the Remington F8 in our experience, the functional differences between the two are not as substantial as their price difference suggests.

-This razor’s battery provides 60 minutes of shaving time on a full charge – 10 minutes more than the Braun’s.
+This razor’s battery provides 60 minutes of shaving time on a full charge.
 A full charge takes 90 minutes, but there’s a five-minute quick-charge feature that will give you enough power for a single shave if you don’t have time to wait.
-This is an important convenience because the Remington F8 doesn’t have a corded-use option.
-If you’re looking for a razor you can use while it’s charging, the Panasonic and Braun models we tested have this capability.
+This is an important convenience because the Remington F8 WETech doesn’t have a corded-use option.

-However, one tester who typically prefers manual razors felt like it left behind some stubble.
+However, another tester, who typically prefers manual razors, felt like this Remington left behind some stubble.

 “It took too many passes to get a close shave,” he said.
 “I tend to shave only once a week, and I had to go over areas with more hair growth six to eight times.”